There are 18 forms of media to promote sport and physical activity in Islington for free.

 - The Active Islington section on the council website lists sport and physical activity in the borough.
+It links to the Islington Directory, which has detailed information about sport and activity.
 To add an activity contact email@example.com

-- Islington Council on Twitter.
-Become a follower of @IslingtonBC, send a tweet and ask for it to be re-tweeted by contacting firstname.lastname@example.org
+- Islington Council has 19,000 followers on Twitter.
+Become a follower of @IslingtonBC, send a tweet and ask for it to be re-tweeted by contacting email@example.com

-- www.izzy-info.com is Islington’s online directory of advice, information and services for young people.
-To have a service included contact email@example.com
+- izzy-info is Islington’s online directory of advice, information and services for young people.
+To have a service included contact firstname.lastname@example.org

 - SignPost – the online newsletter for Islington’s Deaf Community, presented in BSL with English subtitles – includes information relevant to deaf people and details of Submissions of up to 250 words should be sent to firstname.lastname@example.org.